Our Mission

 Sponsored Content

 The ads on our site help us with the cost of maintaining the website.
-We are a non-profit organization, and our member volunteers contribute their efforts to improving the club.
-We hope you can forgive us for hosting ads, but every little click helps us direct resources back to improving the farm.
+We are a non-profit organization, and our volunteers contribute their time, resources and talents to hosting quality events, telling the site and area’s rich history, and growing and distributing healthy produce to those in need in the community.
+We hope you can forgive us for hosting ads, but every little click helps us direct resources back to our mission at the Ross Farm.
 Thank you for your understanding!

 GOOGLE AD CODE WILL GO HERE AND INDIVIDUAL ADS WILL SHOW TO VIEWERS.